sayakpaul/FunMatch-Distillation/README.md

   if the number of images is even.
 Now, for 8 workers it will become 8 pairs.
   This may have led to the reduced performance.
 We can overcome this by using `tf.roll(images, 1, axis=0)` instead of `tf.reverse` in the `mixup()` function.
 Thanks to Lucas Beyer for pointing this out.

-**Note**: The authors note that [Shampoo](https://github.com/google-research/google-research/tree/master/scalable_shampoo) can get to similar performance much quicker than Adam during distillation.
-So, it may very well be possible to get this performance with fewer epochs with Shampoo.

 ## About the notebooks